-The ongoing legal battle between Jason Hartman and Results Property Management principals Ken Logan and Quentin Kearney continues.
-Now Hartman’s attorney is calling for the disqualification of the attorney for Results Property Management.
+The ongoing legal battle between with Results Property Management principals Ken Logan and Quentin Kearney continues.
+Now Plaintiff’s attorney is calling for the disqualification of the attorney for Results Property Management.

-Due to a conflict-of-interest, Hardee filed a motion to withdraw, leaving Hartman without counsel hours before the trial was to begin.
+Due to a conflict-of-interest, Hardee filed a motion to withdraw, leaving plaintiff without counsel hours before the trial was to begin.

-In a November 13 filing, Hartman’s new attorney, Kenneth Caldwell, asked the court to disqualify defendants’ co-counsel David Zeiler due to “extraordinary circumstances.”
+In a November 13 filing, plaintiff’s new attorney, Kenneth Caldwell, asked the court to disqualify defendants’ co-counsel David Zeiler due to “extraordinary circumstances.”

 Caldwell’s motion continued: “Zeiler’s threat of, and subsequent action of filing a lawsuit against Hardee (who was Hartman’s agent by virtue of the attorney-client relationship), by any definition was an abusive litigation tactic and seriously rattled Hardee and interfered with Hardee’s ability to finish the Hartman deposition.
 It likewise interfered with his ability to take the Kearney deposition on August 7, 2018.
 Zeiler intentionally used this abusive litigation tactic to gain an unfair litigation advantage in this case.”